omtorano/Exports-Metatranscriptomics/README.md

 fi

 ```
-run fastqc on untrimmed raw reads and trimmed reads, reads will run simultaneously, set threads to # of reads
+run fastqc on untrimmed raw reads and trimmed reads, reads will run simultaneously, set threads to # of reads.
 ```
 fastqc -t 42 $raw_reads/* -o ${outdir}
 #run fastqc on trimmed reads, using *.gz searches for anything that ends with .gz, excludes trimming reports